Liuhongzhi2018/LearningforIELTS/Writing_9_PC.md

 comparison: than their New Zealand counterparts, 29% of an average household budget went on, while, by contrast, leisure accounted for the highest proportion, spent half as much in relative term.

 describing changes over time: fell, rose, saw an increase in, by 2008, expenditure has fallen, spent a significantly larger percentage.

+## ages of the population

+The charts show the changes in the age profile of two countries in two separate years, 2000 and 2050.

+In Yemen, the proportion of people aged 15 to expected to rise significantly from 46.3% to 57.3% in 2050.

+Those aged 60 or above are projected to represent 42.3% of Italy's population in 2050, an increase of around 18%.

+Overall, the projection is that the populations of both countries will become older.
+Italy had an older poppulation than Yemen in the year 2000, and the same is predicted in 2050.